Boylston Market: Tenants

 Early tenants included the Linnaean Society of New England, and Edward Savage's New York Museum, c.
 1812, both "handsomely fitted with natural and artificial curiosities."
 The Handel and Haydn Society held concerts in the hall for several years.
 In 1845 some of the members of the Workingmen's Protective Union opened a shop on the 2nd floor.
 Other vendors in the market included butter & cheese dealers M.C.
 Strout and F.H.
 Thomas (c.
 1877).

 Special events in Boylston Hall included the New-England Anti-Slavery Convention, 1834; July 4 celebrations of the New England Anti-Slavery Society in the 1830s; and Corydon Donnavan's "Grand Serial Panorama of Mexico," c.
 1848: "Capt.
 Donnavan, for several months a prisoner during the recent war in [Mexico], will deliver an explanatory discourse, relating many incidents of the war, Mexican life, manners, &c, as the painting passes before the audience."

 Demolition

 Boylston Market was demolished in 1887.
 In its place, the "Boylston Building" was erected.
-The belfry from the original Boylston Market structure went to the Calvary Methodist Church in Arlington, Massachusetts, in 1921.
+The belfry from the original Boylston Market structure went to the Bunker Hill Breweries in Charlestown, Massachusetts and was moved to the Calvary Methodist Church in Arlington, Massachusetts, in 1921.